What is credit card APR?

 Fixed vs. variable

 When you’re shopping around for a new credit card, you may see APRs listed as fixed or variable.
-While many credit cards offer variable APRs, you may come across one that offers fixed.
+While many credit cards offer fixed APRs, you may come across one that offers variable.

 • Variable APR means that a card’s interest rate can change over time.
 Variable APRs change based on an index interest rate, such as the prime rate.
 When the prevailing prime rate changes, it can directly affect the variable interest rates on credit cards.